Ehsan-Behzadi/Breast-Cancer-Prediction-Model/README.md

 - **RobustScaler Scaling**: 0.9382

 The RobustScaler result of 0.9382 indicates that, although it provides a robust solution against outliers, it did not improve the model's performance compared to Z-standard and Min-Max scaling methods.

+### Implement Lasso Regression for feature selection

+This update applies **Lasso Regression** for feature selection on the Breast Cancer Wisconsin dataset.
+Lasso Regression (Least Absolute Shrinkage and Selection Operator) is a linear regression technique that utilizes L1 regularization.
+This method not only decreases the complexity of the model but also encourages sparsity by shrinking some coefficients to zero.
+This characteristic makes Lasso particularly suitable for feature selection, as it effectively selects a subset of features while reducing the risk of overfitting.
+Key benefits include:
+   1. **Automatic Feature Selection**: Retains only relevant features.
+   2. **Interpretability**: Simplifies the model for easier understanding.
+   3. **Reduced Overfitting**: Focuses on critical predictors.

+#### Results

+The Lasso Regression method achieved an accuracy of **93.21%**, slightly lower than the previous method, **Recursive Feature Elimination (93.44%)**.
+Lasso is effective for feature selection, enhancing model interpretability and avoiding overfitting, even if it didn’t outperform RFE in accuracy.

+- **Update Note:**
+Also in this update, the ROC curve for the KNN model has also been refreshed to reflect the latest results and provide a clearer comparison of model performance.

 ## How to Use